 The site of cancer recurrence depends largely on the type of cancer.

 When tests and scans indicate that the cancer is still present but not changing over time, doctors tend to use the term ‘controlled’ to describe the state of cancer.
 Basically, this means that a tumour is not growing and it may also mean that the condition is stable.
 In this case, the doctor watches the tumour to track its growth.

 When the doctor refers to the status of cancer as ‘progressed’, it means that a tumour is growing.
 When a tumour measures a 25% growth, it is defined as progressive.

-Some of the common reactions to cancer recurrence could include anger, disbelief, anxiety, fear, and self-doubt.
+Some common reactions to cancer recurrence could include anger, disbelief, anxiety, fear, and self-doubt.
 Most of these emotions are natural reactions to this intense situation.